Top

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British values in the 2011 Prevent Strategy.

-The five British Values are:
+The four British Values are:

 • Democracy